 Good news!
-Pupils in Scotland will be learning Arabic from September this year thanks to an exciting and innovative project to teach the language in the country’s schools.
-The project is the result of a yearlong collaboration between SCILT, Scotland’s National Centre for Languages based at the University of Strathclyde in Glasgow; e-Sgoil, Scotland’s national remote learning and teaching service working from Stornoway on the Isle of Lewis, and QFI who is funding the project.
+Pupils in Scotland have been learning Arabic from September this year thanks to an exciting and innovative project to teach the language in the country’s schools.
+The project is the result of a yearlong collaboration between SCILT, Scotland’s National Centre for Languages based at the University of Strathclyde in Glasgow; e-Sgoil, Scotland’s national remote learning and teaching service working from Stornoway on the isle of Lewis and QFI who is funding the project.

 A greater variety of languages than ever before are now being taught in Scotland’s schools as a result of the Scottish government’s 1 + 2 approaches to language learning.
-This offers pupils the opportunity to learn two languages in addition to their mother tongue.
+This offers pupils the opportunity to learn 2 languages in addition to their mother tongue.
 The first which they study from the start of primary school is often a European language such as French, Spanish, German, or Gaelic, Scotland’s indigenous language (or English if you are a native speaker of Gaidhlig).
-The second additional language is taught from the age of nine and could be a community language such as Urdu or Polish or a lesser taught language such as Mandarin.
-Arabic will be taught as a second additional language.
+The second additional language is taught from the age of 9 and could be a community language such as Urdu or Polish or a lesser taught language such as Mandarin.
+Arabic is being taught as a second additional language.

 The secondary course is longer at 36 hours and, as well as containing similar cultural and sensory experiences as the primary course, students learn about the countries that make up the Arab League and are encouraged to research their geography and history.
 They look at the worlds of school and work and they learn the language they need to talk about their own lives and their local areas.
 By the end of the course, they will be able to introduce themselves, say whether they live in a small village by the sea or a suburb of a large town, and talk about the things they like and dislike, all in Arabic.

 Both courses are interactive and relevant to young people’s lives.
-Pupils will learn about Arab culture as well as the language and they will explore the connections between the Arab World and Scotland which have grown stronger in recent years as greater numbers of Arabic speakers from countries such as Syria, Iraq, and Algeria have settled in Scotland.
-The National Museum of Scotland, Edinburgh University’s Arabic department, and Scottish Opera have all offered to support the program by offering a range of visits, performances, and online learning to enhance the pupils’ appreciation of Arab arts and culture.
+Pupils are learning about Arab culture as well as the language and they are exploring the connections between the Arab world and Scotland which have grown stronger in recent years as greater numbers of Arabic speakers from countries such as Syria, Iraq, and Algeria have settled in Scotland.
+The National Museum of Scotland, Edinburgh University’s Arabic department, and Scottish Opera have all offered to support the program through offering a range of visits, performances, and online learning to enhance the pupils’ appreciation of Arab arts and culture.

-Lisa Hana, Professional Development Officer at SCILT who has been leading on the preparation of the course content, believes that learners in Scotland will benefit hugely from this unique opportunity: “Rather than focussing on differences, we will be giving learners the chance to see the cultural links we share with the Arab world.
-Working with educators who have real knowledge and passion for the Arabic language will be inspiring, and learners will enhance their future prospects for university and the world of work.”
+Lisa Hana, Professional Development Officer at SCILT who has been leading on the preparation of the course content believes that learners in Scotland will benefit hugely from this unique opportunity: “Rather than focussing on differences, we are giving learners the chance to see the cultural links we share with the Arab world.
+Working with educators who have real knowledge and passion for the Arabic language is inspiring, and learners are enhancing their future prospects for university and the world of work.”

-The Arabic lessons will be delivered via e-Sgoil’s award-winning remote teaching and learning platform with the teacher beaming into the schools.
-An Arabic teaching assistant will be present in the classroom with the pupils and will work closely with the teacher in delivering the lesson and helping with homework and assignments.
+The Arabic lessons are being delivered via e-Sgoil’s award-winning remote teaching and learning platform with the teacher beaming into the schools.
+An Arabic teaching assistant is present in the classroom with the pupils and works closely with the teacher in delivering the lesson and helping with homework and assignments.
 With the assistance of the Scottish Refugee Council, the project has recruited mother tongue Arabic teaching assistants who have settled in the local communities where the schools are based.
-A benefit of having an Arabic teaching assistant is that it will allow learners to interact with a native speaker of the language.
+A benefit of having an Arabic teaching assistant is that it allows learners to interact with a native speaker of the language.

 The project team is optimistic.
-A recent pilot has gone extremely well and has received excellent feedback and encouraging reviews.
-Participants were delighted to have had the chance to learn some Arabic: “Thank you so much for these lessons.
+A recent pilot at the end of last school year went extremely well and the courses that are running are receiving excellent feedback and encouraging reviews.
+Participants are delighted to have the chance to learn some Arabic: “Thank you so much for these lessons.
 They’ve been an absolute joy and I’ve learned so much!” said Neve, aged16.
-The initial plan had been to try out the first four weeks of the secondary course with a selection of schools before the end of the current school year but unfortunately, Covid-19 intervened.
-With schools closed 80 pupils took part from their homes across Scotland with teacher Chahrazed in Aberdeen and facilitators Lynne and Lisa joining from Glasgow.

-Twenty schools have signed up for the Arabic courses which began in September and over the course of the school year, hundreds of pupils will explore the excitement and challenges of learning the language.
-We wish them well and from Arabia to Alba we say: “Ahlan wa sahlan, Welcome!”
+16 schools have signed up for the Arabic courses this term and over the course of the school year, hundreds of pupils will explore the excitement and challenges of learning the language.
+We wish them well and from Arabia to Alba we say: “Ahlan wa sahlan, Welcome!

 For more information on Scotland’s approach to learning languages see: